ewjohn127/dsc_project_1/README.md

 Not only is Horror/Mystery/Thriller at the top for profit, it also has by far the lowest budget costs compared to the other genres in the top 7 most profitable.
 Adventure/Animation/Comedy comes in second for profitability but is second highest for production budget.

-The Horror/Mystery/Thriller Genre has the Lowest Production Budget and Highest Profitability The next two graphs shows Profitability v Production Budget by movie.
+### The Horror/Mystery/Thriller Genre has the Lowest Production Budget and Highest Profitability
+The next two graphs shows Profitability v Production Budget by movie.
 The movies within the top two genres for profitability (as discovered above) are highlighted.

-# Plotting
-# PUT IN PLOT OF MEAN PROFITABILITY BY GENRE
+# PUT IN Scatter.png

 <div class='center'>
 <img src='https://m.media-amazon.com/images/M/MV5BMTk3OTM5Njg5M15BMl5BanBnXkFtZTYwMzA0ODI3._V1_.jpg' style='width:200px;'/>